FireFlyForLife/NeatReflection/FUTURE WORK.md

  - [ ] Add examples
  - [ ] Expose the Reflection library as a module instead of #include
  - [ ] IFC-reader library pulls in Boost just for memory mapping the file.
 This dependency should be removed
+ - [ ] Add prebuilt binary to the code generator, so it builds much quicker for everyone
  - [ ] Add support for GCC (via .cmi)
  - [ ] Clang (via clang's BMI solution)
  - [ ] User Attributes are not exposed in .ifc
  - [ ] Support more build systems
+ - [ ] Let the code generator deal with private things through a "friend" mechanism
+ - [ ] Let the code generator ignore things which are not publicly exported in the module